Contributing Guidelines

 Inform Dianne via [email protected] about your decisions above.

-Follow the to help you achieve a successful lightning talk!
+Follow the L3 Preparation Guide to help you achieve a successful lightning talk!

 Promote your lightning talk to the Hult Campus!